aksfintechwork-rgb/Infinity_App/replit.md

 ## Overview

-This is an internal team communication platform for SUPREMO TRADERS LLP, built as a real-time chat application.
+This is an internal team communication platform for SUPREMO TRADERS LLP, built as a real-time chat application with role-based access control.
 The platform enables team members to engage in direct messaging and group conversations with support for file attachments and typing indicators.
-It draws design inspiration from enterprise chat platforms like Slack, Microsoft Teams, and Linear, prioritizing clarity, efficiency, and professional polish for daily team communication.
+Administrators have access to a user management panel to create and manage team member accounts.
+The platform draws design inspiration from enterprise chat platforms like Slack, Microsoft Teams, and Linear, prioritizing clarity, efficiency, and professional polish for daily team communication.

 ## User Preferences